Kairos Fellowship Online Campaigner

 The Fellowship Provides

-- Bootcamp-style digital trainings led by expert campaigners
+- Bootcamp-style digital trainings led by expert campaigners of color

 - An experienced mentor and up to 14 coaching sessions

-- Participation in ongoing trainings and webinars
+- Participation in ongoing in person trainings and webinars

-- Connection to a wide network of talented campaigners and digital leaders
+- Connection to a wide network of talented campaigners and digital leaders of color

 - Peer support through the Kairos Fellowship cohort